. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .

 OTEC

-OTEC stands for ocean temperature energy conversion.
+OTEC stands for ocean temperature (or thermal) energy conversion.
 In deep oceans in the tropics the water gets rapidly colder the deeper it is.
-By pumping large quantities of water from the deep ocean to the surface we can create a significant temperature gradient.
-Temperature gradients can be used to do useful work, such as produce electricity.
+By pumping large quantities of water up from the deep ocean to the surface we can use the temperature difference between that and the surface waters to generate power.
 To be viable the process would have to be done on a very large scale.
 Developing the process is therefore risky.
 As with geothermal energy the resource is limited.
-If it has a place in our future it is likely to be as a topping-up supply as with geothermal.
-It has interesting implications for the fertilisation of the surface ocean and the boosting of fish stocks.
+If it has a place in our future it is likely to be as a topping-up supply, as with geothermal.
+More information can be found at www.otec.ws.

 Energy efficiency